Winter time is here in the Blue Ridge Mountains. As a matter of fact, it's snowing as I write this. The leaves are gone, but so are the crowds.

 Baring any closures, the roads through our national and state parks can offer views not normally scene during the summer, due to foliage being off the trees.
 Also, the ice formations on the rock walls around the roads are beautiful to look at and photograph.

 You can also just explore a few back roads.
 As photographers, we love to visit The Parkway and National Parks, but we love even more exploring new back roads.
-We’ve seen some very unique places, views, and buildings by asking ourselves “I wonder where that road leads?” and saying “Let’s find out”.
-Some of the most popular photos on our Facebook page are photos taken on back roads.
-Here’s just one example:
+We've seen some very unique places, views, and buildings by asking ourselves "I wonder where that road leads?" and saying "Let's find out".

-Some final tips for visiting the Blue Ridge during the winter, and in particular when doing outdoor activities.
+Some final tips for visiting the Blue Ridge Mountains during the winter, and in particular when doing outdoor activities.

 - Wear appropriate clothing and dress in layers.
 This includes: A good pair of waterproof boots, long johns, ski pants, jacket, and a good pair of extreme weather gloves.